Seth Cohen: Season 4

-As the story continued six months later, Seth worked at a comic-book store and had problems with Summer, who turned from materialistic gossip into a tree-hugging Vegan (who later protested against poverty at a Thanksgiving meal at the Cohens) at college and would not answer his phone calls.
+As the story continued six months later, Seth worked at a comic-book store and had problems with Summer, who turned from materialistic gossip into a tree-hugging vegan (who later protested against poverty at a Thanksgiving meal at the Cohens) at college and would not answer his phone calls.
 He left long messages on her answering-machine.
 When they met in Newport, Summer acted cold towards him.
 After a visit from Taylor, Summer realized that she was isolating Seth because she couldn't deal with what was in Newport - the memory of Marissa.
 She visited home for Thanksgiving, and Seth confronted her with this concept, which she eventually accepted, telling him via voice mail as she left to return to Brown to deal with it on her own.
 Though Summer came to terms with Marissa's death through therapy and seemed to return to her old self, she and Seth quickly discovered that her tree-hugging ways had left a deep imprint.
 Seth supported her by stepping back and giving her space to pursue her new interests; however, this made Summer realize how important Seth was in her life and their relationship grew stronger.
 False pretenses led to Summer's semester-long suspension from Brown just as Seth was to start at RISD, but Seth decided he would put off college until the following fall so they could return to Providence together.
 On the eve of the New Year, a pregnancy scare caused Seth to ask for Summer's hand in marriage.
 Although the scare was false, plans for their marriage remained.
 Later, Summer backed out of the engagement, but they were still dating.
-Their relationship was again questioned when Summer was offered a job at GEORGE, while Seth had nothing set for him.
+Their relationship was again questioned when Summer was offered a job at GEORGE, the clothing line of Asda, while Seth had nothing set for him.
 When Newport was struck with an earthquake, they barely escape a collapsing streetlight and the Cohens, whose house was destroyed, cram together with Julie and Kaitlin Cooper at Summer's house.
 For the next six months, Seth was in limbo and Summer challenges him to find something he is passionate about and pursue it.
 She accepted the offer from GEORGE but promises to stay in contact.
 The series concluded four years later in "The End's Not Near, It's Here" with the couple getting married in a Jewish ceremony, with Ryan serving as best man.